GeodeZister/Inclinometer-using-BNO055-and-ESP8266/README.md

 # Inclinometer-using-BNO055-and-ESP8266
-This repository hosts code for an IoT-based inclinometer using BNO055 and ESP8266.
-The project measures tilt relative to gravity, applies sensor fusion for accuracy, and sends data to ThingSpeak for visualization.
-Additional features include temperature and humidity readings from an SHT2x sensor.
-Ideal for hobbyists, professionals, or learners.
+This repository contains the Arduino code for an inclinometer project based on the BNO055 sensor and the ESP8266 module.
+The purpose of this project is to measure the inclination or tilt of an object with respect to gravity and send this data to ThingSpeak for visualizing and monitoring.

+Key features:

+Uses BNO055, a 9-DOF sensor with onboard fusion algorithms.
+Calculates the pitch and roll angles to measure the inclination.
+Employs a basic form of sensor fusion, combining accelerometer and gyroscope data, to increase the accuracy of the measurements.
+Utilizes the SHT2x sensor to measure temperature and humidity for additional environmental information.
+Connects to the Wi-Fi network using the ESP8266 module and sends the data to ThingSpeak for real-time visualization and analysis.
+This code is perfect for hobbyists and professionals looking to integrate an inclinometer into their projects, or for those interested in learning more about sensor fusion and IoT data transmission.

+Note: Always ensure to enter your Wi-Fi and ThingSpeak channel details in the given variables.
+Be mindful to calibrate the BNO055 sensor for optimal performance.

+The code is well commented, and we welcome any contributions or suggestions for improvements.
+Enjoy measuring your world!

+Note: This repository only contains the source code.
+Make sure to install all necessary libraries and board definitions in your Arduino IDE or PlatformIO setup.
+Please check the comments in the code for further instructions.